Breeze/breeze.github.io/doc-net/ef-dbcontext.md

 ### Appendix: EF Versions

 There are many Entity Framework versions floating about.
-We had to target one of them when we built our *Breeze.WebApi.dll* which you just added to the project. *Breeze.WebApi.dll* was built with Entity Framework version 4.4 for .NET 4.0.
-Your application may use a different .NET 4.0 version or perhaps your application is built for .NET 4.5 and EF version 5.0.
-It there's a mismatch, you could get a runtime exception such as:
+Our current releases (for WebAPI 2.2) target EF 6.
+See the [NuGet Packages page](/doc-net/nuget-packages) for more info.

+If there's a version mismatch, you could get a runtime exception such as:

 > Could not load file or assembly 'EntityFramework, Version=4.3.1.0, Culture=neutral, PublicKeyToken=b77a5c561934e089' or one of its dependencies.
 The located assembly's manifest definition does not match the assembly reference.
 (Exception from HRESULT: 0x80131040)